CyberBrainiac/SEO-buy_site/README.md

 ## About project

-The site was created for SEO and content writing specialists to promote the brand and the ambitious team.
-In the Tools section, you will find applications for automating routine work.
-These include:
-- searching websites to post content;
-- classifying websites by topic from a database.
+Site to promote SEO and content writing services with tools to help individuals and teams find place to post content or link building.

+- Link insertion tool: search web pages with provided keywords from a list of sites in Excel to post thematicity articles;
+- Thematicity Index Tool: range sites from a list of sites in Excel to find the most relevant sites by topic or keyword.

 ## Technology stack